jnozzi/cocoadev.com/markdown/CenteringInsideNSScrollView.md

 * Rearchitect the document view so that it can draw its content centered within itself when needed
 * Put the document view inside another custom view, where the latter centers the subview.
-* Create a custom General/NSClipView which centeres the document view
+* Create a custom NSClipView which centeres the document view